Opinion | Keep Biden’s inauguration simple — and ditch all the hoopla

 “You will be our President when you read this note,” he wrote.
 “I wish you well.
 I wish your family well.
 Your success now is our country’s success.
 I am rooting hard for you.”

 It is too much to hope that Trump would show that kind of generosity of spirit.
 He might not even show up for Biden’s inauguration.
-But if he doesn’t, will he even be missed?
+But if he doesn’t, will he be missed?
 Or will he once again remind us how he wasn’t fit to hold the office in the first place?

 Read more: